Thumbstop

 1. Find a more creative POV hook

 POV is still one of the most viral organic formats.
-It’s easy for people to create.
-And will continue to dominate TikTok and Reels for years to come.
+It’s easy for people to create, and it will continue to dominate TikTok and Reels for years to come.

 The problem is that brands have gotten quite lazy with this format.
 Often, it is not even a POV—it’s just a text overlay with “POV: something, something” and then shot in the 3rd person!